 We use synthetic phonics and follow the Song Of Sounds (D oF E validated) phonics programme; this is an effective method of learning letter sounds and blending them together to read and write words.
 Song of Sounds is a multi-sensory approach using music and movement to embed learning.
 In addition to this, children are taught to read and spell common exception words linked to the National Curriculum.

 Children in Reception are introduced to Song of Sounds 1 during the summer term transition visits.
 Information about the programme is given to parents/carers as part of the home visit discussion and at the 'meet the teacher' meeting.
 Grapheme-phoneme correspondence is introduced after the Year R baseline is complete.
 The process of segmenting whole words and selecting letters to represent those phonemes is taught as well as writing the letters to encode words.
 Children in Year R are quickly taught the 42 basic phonemes covered in Song Of Sounds.
 The song is sung every day.
 This means that our most able children will be able to access all grapheme-phoneme correspondences (GPCs) from the very beginning and avoids a go-slow approach.
 The visual, auditory and kinaesthetic elements of the song enables our learners to learn the phonemes at a rapid rate.
 At this stage just one grapheme is given for each phoneme.
 They are taught in the SATPIN order and then the scheme moves on to diagraphs so that the children can start to blend immediately.
-Common Exception Words are not taught until half way through the programme so that the children have a good grasp of the regular rules of phonics before they tackle irregular words.
-These are then taught explicitly in daily sessions.
+Common Exception Words are taught towards the end of the Autumn Term so that the children have a good grasp of the regular rules of phonics before they tackle irregular words.
+These are then taught explicitly.

 During the Autumn Term of Year R there is a speech and language screening check to identify any children who may need additional support.
 We know that often a delay in this area impacts on the child’s ability to read using phonics.

-In order to promote a love of reading all our children are exposed to texts beyond their level of reading skill through daily whole class stories, group reading activities and whole class guided reading.
+In order to promote a love of reading all our children are exposed to texts beyond their level of reading skill through daily whole class stories, group reading activities and whole class reading.
 Children are encouraged to take home picture books as well as their reading book in order to widen their breadth of reading experiences.
 Teachers take time to consider their text selection to ensure that the children are exposed to a variety of rich and diverse books.
-Class trips are often linked to English work; Year 6 visit the Globe theatre as part of their work on Shakespeare.
+Class trips are often linked to English work, for example Year 6 have visited the Globe theatre as part of their work on Shakespeare.
 The book fair and author visits ensure our children are enthusiastic about reading.
-The Library service also visit to explain their yearly summer reading challenge.

 It is expected that children entering Year 2 will recap Song of Sound 2 before being introduced to Song Of Sound 3 which develops a variety of spelling strategies.
 This includes homophones (word specific spellings) e.g. see/ sea, spelling of words with prefixes and suffixes, doubling and dropping letters where necessary.
 It also includes the accurate spelling of words containing more unusual grapheme-phoneme correspondences such as dg/ey and ce.
 In Year 3 all children recap on previous songs learnt then those who confidently using their phonics move on to different spelling patterns and rules.
 A small number of pupils in Year 3 who did not pass the Year 1/2 phonic check will continue to be taught phonics using the Song Of Sound songs.